 Making a few minor tweaks to your normal approach to catfish fishing and following these 9 simple tips will make not only help you catch more fish but all help you be a better angler as well.

-In a matter of weeks water temperatures will be begin to drop, and fishing will change for the better.
+In a matter of weeks, water temperatures will begin to drop, and fishing will change for the better.
 These changes require a change in tactics and target locations like any other time of the year.
 You have to adjust what you do to the fish patterns and preference for each season, weather pattern or specific set of conditions.